AP US Government Unit 1 Practice Test: Foundations of Democracy

 Question 16 Explanation:

 The correct answer is (B).
 States are not allowed to place tariffs on goods made outside their borders.
 Under the Tenth Amendment, a state may create a healthcare system for its residents (A).
 A state may place state law enforcement officers almost anywhere within its borders (C).
-One might think answer (D) is correct.
-However, the 21-year-old drinking age is not a federal law.
+One might think answer (D) is correct; however, the 21-year-old drinking age is not a federal law.
 A state can opt for a lower drinking age if it does not mind losing its federal highways funds.
 Currently, all fifty states have a 21-year-old drinking age.

 Question 17